kexiZeroing/kexiZeroing.github.io/src/blog/pixel-resolution-fps.md

 > For scripts that rely on WindowTimers like `setInterval()` or `setTimeout()` things get confusing when the site which the script is running on loses focus.
 Chrome, Firefox and maybe others throttle the frequency at which they invoke those timers to a maximum of once per second in such a situation.
 However this is only true for the main thread and does not affect the behavior of Web Workers.
 Therefore it is possible to avoid the throttling by using a worker to do the actual scheduling.
 This is exactly what [worker-timers](https://github.com/chrisguttandin/worker-timers) does.
 It is a replacement for `setInterval()` and `setTimeout()` which works in unfocused windows.

 `requestAnimationFrame` is a native API for running any type of animation in the browser.
-(Browser vendors have decided, *“hey, why don’t we just give you an API for that, and we can probably optimize some things for you.”* So it’s a basic API using for animation, whether that be DOM-based styling changes, canvas or WebGL) You don’t need to specify an interval rate, and that all depends on the frame rate of the browser, typically it’s 60fps. **The key difference here is that you are requesting the browser to draw your animation at the next available opportunity, not at a predetermined interval**.
+Browser vendors have decided, *“hey, why don’t we just give you an API for that, and we can probably optimize some things for you.”* So it’s a basic API using for animation, whether that be DOM-based styling changes, canvas or WebGL.
+You don’t need to specify an interval rate, and that all depends on the frame rate of the browser, typically it’s 60fps.
+The key difference here is that you are requesting the browser to draw your animation at the next available opportunity, not at a predetermined interval.
 It has also been hinted that browsers could choose to optimize performace based on element visibility and battery status, causing animations to stop if the current window is not visible.
 Using `requestAnimationFrame`, it will group all of your animations into a single repaint, and all the animation code runs before the rendering and painting event.

+**The browser will not render anything while JavaScript is still running.**

 ```javascript
 // Does this cause the element to flash for a brief millisecond?